caps-tum/EtherTime/doc/project/paper.md

 We want to be able to physically verify clock differences according to pulses sent to a microcontroller:

 ![setup_schematic.png](res%2Fsetup_schematic.png)

+The microcontroller reads pulses sent from each of the Raspberry-Pis and uses its internal cycle counter to determine the difference between the signals, which is later converted to an estimate of the total clock difference.
+Note that there are multiple sources of error that need to be estimated: The variance with which the Raspberry-Pis can emit pulses and the potential variance with which they can be read by the microcontroller.

 ### Timekeeping on a global scale